 The Company sponsors retirement savings defined contribution plans that cover eligible U.S. and U.K. employees.
 The Company's U.S. retirement plans include two qualified plans, one of which is a 401(k) plan and one of which is an employee stock ownership plan, and one non-qualified supplemental executive plan.
-In the six months ended June 30, 2020 and 2019, the Company made profit sharing contributions into the qualified retirement plans for U.S. employees and for certain non-U.S. employees.
+In the nine months ended September 30, 2020 and 2019, the Company made profit sharing contributions into the qualified retirement plans for U.S. employees and for certain non-U.S. employees.
 Profit sharing contributions were determined using a formula applied to Company earnings.
 In 2019 and 2020, profit sharing contributions for U.S. employees were made to the employee stock ownership plan.
-Profit sharing contributions are allocated to participant accounts on the basis of participant base earnings.
+Profit sharing contributions are allocated to participant accounts based on participant base earnings.